500Foods/WelcomeToTroodon/configs/orca.md

 ![image](https://github.com/500Foods/WelcomeToTroodon/assets/41052272/087a84f8-6117-4588-a245-e9b9706cc150)

+In this case, the PRINT_START macro is called with the temperature values chosen for EXTRUDER and BED being passed to it.
+These will have come from Orca settings, typically linked to the choice of filament being used.

-In this case, the PRINT_START macro is called, and an extra setting is passed - the total number of layers in the print job.
-This makes the value available to Klipper macros, in case you want to use some kind of progress calculation, or pass this value out to a Linux Bash script.
+In the second line, an extra value is passed - the total number of layers in the print job.
+This makes the value available to Klipper macros, in case you want to use some kind of progress calculation or pass this value out to a Linux Bash script.
 ```
 PRINT_START EXTRUDER=[nozzle_temperature_initial_layer] BED=[bed_temperature_initial_layer_single]
 SET_PRINT_STATS_INFO TOTAL_LAYER=[total_layer_count]